Tarong Homestead: Description

-Tarong Homestead comprises 630 acres of land bordered to the north by Cooyar Creek.
-The principal residence is situated on elevated land, overlooking flats to the south-west and north west.
+Tarong Homestead comprises 630 acres of land, bordered to the north by Cooyar Creek.
+The principal residence is situated on elevated land, overlooking flats to the south-west and north-west.

-The principal residence at Tarong comprises three timber buildings, of varying ages, separate in structure but joined by verandahs, an internal garden courtyard and a semi open breezeway.
-The first section, constructed in the 1840s, is a long, one room width, section running south east to north west; the kitchen constructed in 1859, runs perpendicular to the first wing and is joined to it at the south eastern end by a verandah.
+The principal residence at Tarong comprises three timber buildings of varying ages, separate in structure but joined by verandahs, an internal garden courtyard, and a semi-open breezeway.
+The first section, constructed in the 1840s, is a long, one-room-wide, section running south-east to north-west; the kitchen constructed in 1859, runs perpendicular to the first wing and is joined to it at the south-eastern end by a verandah.
 In the cavity of the L-shaped plan created by the two first buildings is a square planned building surrounded by verandahs built in 1890.
 The three sections manifest different timber construction methods.
 Access to the residence at Tarong is via the verandah of either the earliest section or through the wider verandahs of the 1890s buildings.

 The earliest section of the building is constructed from adze cut, unpainted vertical timber slabs housed in painted timber bearers at the base and top of the walls.
 The building has a corrugated iron clad gabled roof, steeply pitched over the rooms and changing to a more gradual pitch over the front and rear verandah.
 At the south eastern end of this section, projecting from the original dining room which was at this end, is another fireplace formed from bricks clad with corrugated iron sheeting projecting from the end of the building.
 Adjoining the dining room on the north eastern side is a skillion roofed and timber framed extension clad with horizontal chamfered boards.
 Most of this section of the residence is elevated only very slightly from the ground level, although a gentle tapering downwards to the north west necessitates open tread timber steps providing access to the south western verandah.

 This wing houses three principal rooms, with additional rooms of modern fitout added to the two ends.
 The rooms have access both to the front, south western verandah and to the rear verandah via both pairs of French doors and timber four panelled doors.
 The north eastern wall of this section of the residence is clad with fibrous cement sheeting.
 Internally this building has raked timber beaded board ceilings, timber boarded floors and timber boarded walls.
 Later V-J pine boarding lines the internal walls up to the level of the start of the ceiling rake in the two smaller rooms.
 The larger room, originally the dining room has a dark green hessian backed wall paper and a patterned frieze featuring a stylised landscape design.
 A small timber lined room, on the original south western verandah is entered from the former dining room.
 At the north western end of this part of the residence is a small two roomed extension, fitted as a bathroom with small gauge corrugated iron clad walls and fibrous cement internal lining.